attractivechaos/plb2/README.md

 loop to reduce the frequency of matrix access.
 The Clang compiler can apply this optimization.
 Manual optimization may actually hurt performance.

-However, **most other languages cannot optimize this nested loop.** If we manually move `a[i][k]` to the loop above it, we can often improve their performance.
+However, **many other languages cannot optimize this nested loop.** If we manually move `a[i][k]` to the loop above it, we can often improve their performance.
 Some C/C++ programmers say compilers often optimize better than human, but this might not be the case in other languages.